Calendly supports SAML single sign-on (SSO) for user authentication and SCIM for user provisioning.

-To view how many seats are available, go to your Admin Management page.
+To view how many seats are available, go to your Users page.
 If all seats are occupied at the time of provisioning, you'll receive an error message in your identity provider.

 To add seats, go to the Billing page, select Make changes to your plan, and select Add seats .
 If you pay by invoice and cannot add seats via the web app, reach out to your Customer Success Manager.